MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 DPM 2016 accepts volumes for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
 Volumes cannot reside on a dynamic disk.
 Use only a basic disk.

 While you can directly give a volume to DPM, you may face issues in extending the volume if a need arises later.
-To prepare DPM for future expansion, use the available disks to create a storage pool, then create volumes on the storage pool, and expose the volumes to DPM.
+To prepare DPM for future expansion, use the available disks to create a storage pool.
+Then create volumes on the storage pool, and expose the volumes to DPM.
 These virtual volumes can then be extended when needed.

 The remainder of this article provides the detail on how to add a volume and to expand it later.

 ## Setting up MBS

 Setting up MBS consists of the following procedures.
-Note that  you cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.
+Note that you cannot attach locally created VHD (VHDX) files and use them as storage on a physical DPM server.

-1. Make sure you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
+1. Ensure that you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
 2. Create a volume.
 To create a volume on a virtual disk in a storage pool:
     - Add a disk to the storage pool
     - Create a virtual disk from the storage pool, with layout set to Simple.
-You can then add additional disks, or extend the virtual disk.
+You can then add additional disks or extend the virtual disk.
     - Create volumes on the virtual disk.
 3. Add the volumes to DPM.
 4. Configure workload-aware storage.